Taxes & W2s

 What if I have earned wages in more than one state?

 You will most likely need to file state tax returns in each state in which you earned wages.
 You should get a tax booklet from each state and look for instructions for "part year residents."
 Most states have web sites available with this information - look for the link to its Department of Revenue or Secretary of the Treasury.

-How can social security and Medicare amounts be refunded?
+Can social security and Medicare amounts be refunded to me?

 Taxes that have been paid into the social security and Medicare programs will not be refunded to you.
 These are taxes paid by all employed American citizens to fund the Old Age Survivors and Disability Insurance program.
 When you have reached the appropriate age, you will be able to sign up for financial assistance through this program.

 How come there are no amounts in boxes 3, 4, 5, and 6 of my W-2?